 Specialty Clinics Specialty Referrals

 Cook Children's offers help for uninsured or underinsured children by offering several assistance options, including CHIP, Medicaid and our own health plan company.
+Cook Children's also provides financial assistance for families that are ineligible for a government program or otherwise unable to pay for medically necessary care based on their financial situation.

 The CCHCS primary service area is comprised of Tarrant, Johnson, Parker, Denton, Hood, and Wise counties.